-- In 2016 London was ranked as the 6th most expensive city in the world to live.
+- In 2016, it was ranked as the sixth most expensive city in the world to live in.

-- The musician Jimi Hendrix lived at 23 Brook Street, which is now being converted into a museum.
+- The musician Jimi Hendrix lived at 23 Brook Street, which has since been converted into a museum.

-- London is the world's most visited city.
-In 2014 it attracted 16 million international visitors.
+- It is the world's most visited city.
+In 2014, it attracted 16 million international visitors.

-- If Hitler had won WWII, his intention was to dismantle Nelson's Column and re-erect it in Berlin.
+- Hitler intended to dismantle Nelson's Column and re-erect it in Berlin if he won WWII.

-- "Big Ben" is not actually the name of the famous clock tower, but the bell inside it.
+- "Big Ben" is not actually the name of the famous clock tower.
+It is the name of the bell inside it.

-- London was founded by the Romans and they named it Londinium.
+- It was founded by the Romans, who originally named it Londinium.

 - London Bridge is often confused with Tower Bridge.
 London Bridge has no towers, but Tower Bridge does.

-- Traffic in central London moves no faster today than it did a hundred years ago in the days of horses and carriages.
+- Traffic in the city's center moves no faster today than it did a hundred years ago during the era of horses and carriages.

-- In the 14th century a third of London's population were killed by the Black Death.
+- In the 14th century, a third of the city's population was killed by the Black Death.